google/openrtb-doubleclick/README.md

 * Remove depedency from Guice!
 The libraries still supports all JSR-305 DI frameworks, but now only uses javax.inject.
-* doubleClick-core: DoubleClick protocol updated to v50;
-  doubleclick-openrtb: We can now map app.content.userrating, app.name.
+* DoubleClick protocol v50; map app.content.userrating, app.name.
 * Build system improvements (Maven, Eclipse, NetBeans).
 * Improved OpenRtbSnippetProcessor handling of macro dependencies;
   see new documentation about this in OpenRtbMacros.